LATAM Airlines plans new round of Las Vegas-Brazil service

 As announced late last year, LATAM will fly from McCarran International Airport to São Paulo on Tuesdays, Fridays and Sundays for summer flights from June 2 and Sept.
 20, airline officials said.

-Return flights from São Paulo-Guarulhos International Airport to Las Vegas will be on Mondays, Thursdays and Saturdays.
+Return flights from São Paulo-Guarulhos International Airport to McCarran will be on Mondays, Thursdays and Saturdays.

 That same route is scheduled to resume Dec.
 15 to Feb.
 28, airline officials said.

-In addition to economy fares, LATAM’s planes will also have business-class seats capable of lying flat.
+In addition to economy fares, LATAM’s planes will have business-class seats than can lie flat.

 Brazil is the seventh-largest source of international visitors to Las Vegas, with more than 150,000 travelers annually, the Las Vegas Convention and Visitors Authority said.